-Our team is a multidisciplinary UK national alliance of doctors who are collaborating with researchers in Dublin, the NIH (Washington) and Europe.
+Our team is a multidisciplinary UK national alliance of doctors who are collaborating with researchers in America and Europe.

 Dr Ramesh Bulusu - Our Clinical Lead